josidbobo/airdrop/README.md

 ```bash
     cd airdrop
 ```
-- Change directory to the `frontend` or `smart-contracts` folder depending on which you want to install
+- Change directory to the `atlantis-frontend` or `smart-contracts` folder depending on which you want to install
 ```bash
     cd {{name of folder}}
 ```